ricardoquesada/bluepad32/docs/FAQ.md

 [btstack]: https://github.com/bluekitchen/btstack

-## Which IDE should I use ?
+## Which IDE should I use?

+???+ note "TL;DR"

-TL;DR: The one that makes you more productive.
+    Answer: The one that makes you more productive.

-Just use the one that makes you more productive.
+Use the one that makes you more productive.
 Sometimes it is the one that you are more familiar with.

 Some options are: